• Skip to primary navigation

 • All-Purpose Flour – I prefer for flavor reasons to coat beef in flour prior to cooking but, cornstarch can be substituted.

 • Jalapenos – I choose two medium peppers, spiciness depends on the jalapenos.
 Add more for extra heat.
 Omitting the peppers completely would change the flavor too much, so I don’t recommend.
+A 4 oz. can of diced hatch green chiles can be substituted.

 • Spices – This Carne Guisada only requires ground cumin, black pepper and salt.
 Simple but it tastes AMAZING.